 Outside of swimming, I have become as active as possible within the Business Program.
 I am a Student Mentor for new students entering the program, as well as a member of the Undergraduate Community Council that represents the entire Undergraduate Business community.
 These have been great opportunities to get to know fellow students, as well as the faculty that have put so much of their time into making Mason's program the high-caliber program it is.
-Also through the business program, I had the chance to eat lunch with Aaron Williams, Director of the Peace Corps, as well as introduce Chip Mason, the schools namesake, at a recent conference.
+Also through the business program, I had the chance to eat lunch with Aaron Williams, now former Director of the Peace Corps, as well as introduce Chip Mason, the schools namesake, at a recent conference.

 Highlights & Next Steps

 Its crazy to see how much I have changed both as a student and a person in just one year.
 A lot of this is due to the great networking community that the Mason School of Business has provided.
 Last fall, I had the opportunity to speak about my experiences and views on the College at a large alumni event over Homecoming weekend.
 There I met one alumna that helped me in my daunting search for an internship.
 Her aid ultimately led to a summer internship with IBM.